Out of Reach: When OCD Fears Feel Hard to Capture in ERP

 Key Takeaway

-When OCD fears feel too abstract, extreme, or impossible to recreate, it doesn’t mean ERP won’t work — it means the plan needs to get more creative.
-Collaborating with your therapist to design exposures that feel relevant, challenging-but-doable, and connected to your values can turn “out of reach” fears into opportunities for real progress.
+When OCD fears feel too abstract, complex, or situational to access, it doesn’t mean ERP can’t help — it means the plan needs to adapt.
+Working collaboratively to design exposures that feel relevant, achievable, and grounded in your values can turn “out of reach” fears into opportunities for meaningful progress.

 References